Computer Siksha

 The font face of the link text

-Correct Answer: B — The destination URL or file The href (Hypertext Reference) attribute specifies the URL or file path the link navigates to when clicked.
-It can point to an external website (https://…) or a local file (page2.html).
-Additionally, it supports email addresses (mailto:…) or a specific section on the same page using a fragment identifier (#section).
+Correct Answer: B — The destination URL or file The href (Hypertext Reference) attribute specifies the URL or file path the link consequently navigates to when clicked.
+It can point to an external website (https://…), a local file (page2.html), or a specific section using a fragment identifier (#section).
+Additionally, mailto: links allow you to pre-fill an email address.
 Therefore, href is the most essential attribute of the <a> tag.

 Anchor Tag